 The Workshop Dinner will be held on Monday 11 June at Tas Restaurant, 22 Bloomsbury Street, London WC1B 3QJ.
 The cost is GBP20 which includes all food and drinks.
 It must be booked and paid for separately here.

-Workshop papers will be available here from 10 May 2018.
+Workshop papers will be available from 10 May 2018.

 The Institute of Advanced Legal Studies is located at 17 Russell Square, London WC1B 5DR.
 The area is well served by underground trains and buses.
-Please see here for further details on how to get to the Institute and the dinner on Monday evening.
+Please see here for further details on how to get to the Institute and the dinner on Monday evening, and contacts.